-Everyone sat back and took a sip of their drinks checking their neighbours for reactions.
-Marco continued to stare at the ceiling with his arms crossed tight, visibly fuming beneath his dark features, the collar of his jet-black uniform turned up around his chin in an act of rebelion.
+Everyone sat back and took a sip of their drinks checking their neighbors for reactions.
+Marco continued to stare at the ceiling with his arms crossed tight, visibly fuming beneath his dark features, the collar of his jet-black uniform turned up around his chin in an act of rebellion.

 "That's what I've been trying to say," muttered Marco under his breath.

 "I suggest that we order a full retreat of all SCELEC Slaver units and reassign them to this tower's perimeter defense," continued Yuna ignoring Marco's comment.
 "And while we're at it, we need to immediately cease the futile recruitment campaigns.
 As some have already suggested, we are not increasing our strength through these programs.
 We are, in fact, diluting our purity, bringing in contaminants, and generally weakening our foundations.
 It would be best for all of us if we refrained from charity and focused on the goal of uplifting the best that our kind has to offer."